Betfair attracts more gamblers with simpler product

 "Substantial changes have been made which we believe will pay off, and pay off at an accelerating rate once the revenue effect of withdrawing from some countries diminishes," Jones said in a research note, rating the shares a "Buy".

-Betfair reported underlying profit of 73.3 million pounds in the year to the end of April on revenues of 387 million pounds, confirming provisional figures given during its bid defence.
+Betfair reported underlying profit of 73.3 million pounds in the year to the end of April on revenues of 387 million pounds, confirming provisional figures given during its bid defense.

 (Writing by Keith Weir, Editing by Brenda Goh and Jane Merriman)